karan/oldblog/_posts/2014-04-26-time-management.markdown

 I'll say it again, being consistent with your goals rewards you greatly.

-### Exercising will help significantly
+### Exercising regularly to break out

 ![](https://farm5.staticflickr.com/4082/4782840214_a6e524d4eb_b.jpg)

-I've been thinking of finding time to exercise since freshman year but just kept on avoiding it.
-Sometimes I was so busy that I used to spend almost 12 hours each day sitting in labs and working on homework.
+I'd been thinking of finding time to exercise since freshman year but just kept on avoiding it.
+Sometimes I was so busy that I used to spend almost 12 hours each day sitting in labs and working on my homework.
 But now I forced myself to run every other day - no matter how, but I forced myself to take time out.

-What I have found is that physical activity can greatly improve your productivity by giving you a break from the usual.
-Go spend an hour at your gym at your school, you'll see what all there is, and maybe, like me, you'll run into an old friend you haven't seen for months.
+What I have found is that **physical activity can greatly improve your productivity** by giving you a break from the usual, and [some research](http://www.sciencedaily.com/releases/2011/09/110906121011.htm) vouches for this.
+Go spend an hour at your gym at your school, and maybe, like me, you'll run into an old friend you haven't seen for months.

 ### Automate everything